• Skip to main content

 What’s the difference between a cobbler and a crumble?

-While cobblers, crumbles and crisps are all under the same dessert family they are all not the same.
-The main difference is the style of the topping:
+While cobblers, crumbles and crisps are all under the same dessert family, they are all not the same.
+The main difference is the style of the topping.
+Generally, cobblers have a biscuit topping, crisps have an oat streusel like topping, and crumbles have a crumb topping (made without oats).

-Strawberries, Blackberries, and Blueberries are all delicious in a cobbler.
+Strawberries, raspberries, blackberries, and blueberries are all delicious in a mixed fruit cobbler.

 How do I keep my cobbler from getting soggy?